amrutha00/Text-to-SQL/README.md

 The generated SF100 dataset should be present in the following folder:

-3. If you plan to test [SQLCoder-34B](https://github.com/defog-ai/sqlcoder), follow the steps presented in <> file.
+3. If you plan to test [SQLCoder-34B](https://github.com/defog-ai/sqlcoder), execute data/sqlcoder/sqlcoder.ipynb script.

 4. If you plan to train or test SQLize, download the models from here: [Google drive](ADD LINK).
 Copy the models to this location of the repository